draliceviolett/Scriptor-Jekyll-Theme/_posts/2022-07-15-blog-tour-the-double-life-of-daisy-hemmings.md

 <img src="/images/the-double-life-of-daisy-hemmings-200.jpg" alt="The Double Life of Daisy Hemmings" style="float: right; margin-bottom: 10px; margin-left: 10px;">

-In <cite>The Double Life of Daisy Hemmings</cite>, by Jo Nadin, we follow the same person - or, at least, entity - in 1988 and 2018.
+In <cite>The Double Life of Daisy Hemmings</cite>, by Joanna Nadin, we follow the same person - or, at least, entity - in 1988 and 2018.

 In 1988, he's Jason Pengelly, a 17-year-old working-class boy stymied by his bullying father and the lack of opportunities in Cornwall, when he falls in with a group of braying visitors, including beguiling Daisy Hicks and her quieter twin, Bea.